Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 A story is told about an old woman who was very ill.
 She prayed and told God if He would heal her from her illness, she would attend church every Sunday.
 No matter what the weather was, the old lady got up early every Sunday morning and made her way to church to satisfy her part of the bargain.
 That put the woman in bondage.
 God wants us to worship Him freely without any strings attached.

 God is never impressed by our promise to be obedient if He does us a favor.
-On the other hand, we must trust God without trying to get Him to make up His mind or to change His mind about something He had already said He would or would not do.
+On the other hand, we must trust God without trying to get Him to make up His mind or to change His mind about something He had already said exactly what He will and will not do.
 A finite and divine God doesn't respond to our bargaining tactics no matter how good they seem to us.

 Human Bargains Don't Match God's Promises